 - Pick fueling stations that are well-lit and have security cameras

 One of the most sophisticated methods of fraud uses a credit card skimmer placed where the card is inserted in a pump, cash register, or ATM machine.
 Card skimming has become a growing problem, with over $2 billion in fraud annually.
 However, there are telltale signs that reveal when a card reader has been tampered with.
-When pulling in to refuel, drivers should:
+When pulling in to refuel, complete the following checks:

 - Wiggle the card slot to see if it’s lose